WestPeakResearch/WestPeakWebsite/src/content/Team/Jason-Van/index.md

 This past summer, Jason completed an investment banking internship with TD Securities’ TMT group in Toronto.
 Prior to that, he worked at Deloitte (M&A) and Tesla.

-Outside of school and work, Jason loves playing volleyball, going hiking, and keeping up with sports and his fitnes
+Outside of school and work, Jason loves playing volleyball, going hiking, and keeping up with sports and his fitness